Eldar993/restuarantJuly07/README.md

          - `DATABASE_PASSWORD` - your database password
          - `DATABASE_URL` - is optional variable.
 If doesn't present, will be used a default value `jdbc:postgresql://localhost:5432/Restaurant`.
 Url must start with 'jdbc:postgresql://<url to your database>:<port>/<database name>

-   4. After the previos command has been exceuted, your will see *.jar file into ./target directory.
+   4. After the previous command has been executed, your will see *.jar file into ./target directory.
-      Navigate to ./target directory and execute command to start the application
+      User should make a .env file based on .example.env and run the build.sh script where:
-      ```
+          - `DATABASE_USER` - your database login
-      java -DDATABASE_USER=<your database login> -DDATABASE_PASSWORD=<your database password> -DDATABASE_URL=<database url> -jar ./demo-0.0.1-SNAPSHOT.jar
+          - `DATABASE_PASSWORD` - your database password
-      ```
+          - `DATABASE_URL` - is url to your database.

       The application will be allowed on http://localhost:8888/